Erik Peper and Richard Harvey

 Figure 1.
 The plume of exhaled droplets that could contain the virus extends behind the person in their slipstream (photo from KU Leuven en TU Eindhoven).

 - Increase fresh air to reduce virus concentration.
-By increasing the fresh outside air circulation, you dilute the virus concentration that may be shed by an infected asymptomatic or sick person (Qian & Zheng, 2018)..
+The CDC recommends ventilation with 6 to 12 room air changes per hour for effective air disinfection (Nardell & Nathavitharana, 2020).
+By increasing the fresh outside air circulation, you dilute the virus concentration that may be shed by an infected asymptomatic or sick person (Qian & Zheng, 2018).
 Thus, if you are exposed to the virus, you may receive a lower dose and increase the probability that you experience a milder version of the disease.
+Almost all people who contract COVID-19 are exposed indoors to the virus.
+In the contact tracing study of 1245 confirmed cases in China, only a single outbreak of two people occurred in an outdoor environment (Qian et al, 2020).
 To increase fresh air (this assumes that outside air is not polluted), explore the following:

 - Open the windows to allow cross ventilation through your house or work setting.
 One of the major reasons that the flu season spikes in the winter is that people congregate indoors to escape weather extremes.
 People keep their windows closed to conserve heat and reduce heating bill costs.
 Lack of fresh air circulation increases the viral density and risk of illness severity (Foster, 2014).